StefanV-Neurony/code-stuff-stefan/AdSite3.0/README.md

 ### Homepage

-* In homepage, you will display only available ads.- almost finished
+* In homepage, you will display only available ads.X
-* Only authenticated users can interact with the ads (buy).x
+* Only authenticated users can interact with the ads (buy).X

 ### Authentication

 * Users can login and create an account.
+X
 * Create a page for users to check all his bought items.

 ### Ads management

-* Page for current user to see all his ads.
+* Page for current user to see all his ads. wip rn
 * An ad can be active or sold.
+X
 * Make a form so that an user can create or edit an ad.

 ### Notifications